JordanSpencerWu/old-website/_posts/book/2016/2016-12-15-think-and-grow-rich.md

 categories: [book]
 class: 15
 date: 2016-12-15 10:00:00
 description: If you desire a remarkable life this is the book to read.
-The amount of knowledge you gain from knowing the law of success can help you undertand how your mind works.
+The amount of knowledge you gain from knowing the law of success will help you determine your desires.
 It opened my mind on how the world works and how riches can be achieved by anyone.
-The laws are based on history and the lives of many successful and powerful man.
-Learn and follow the thirteen steps to riches will bring your desires into reality.
+The laws are based on the lives of many successful and powerful men in history.
+Learn and follow the thirteen steps to riches, doing so will turn your desires into reality.
 hidden: true
 img-path: /assets/images/books/think-and-grow-rich.jpg
 layout: book